ngertsberg-dig/Tech-Care-Dashboard/README.md

-### quick react dashboard creation from adobeXD file for take home test for a healthcare company
+##### React-based dashboard from an Adobe XD design as part of a healthcare company’s take-home assessment.

 ![Dashboard Screenshot](public/images/dashboard.png)